 District 15 includes Tanjong Rhu, Meyer Road, Amber Road, Katong, Marine Parade, Joo Chiat and area around East Coast.
 A large proportion of the district is zoned for residential development.

 There are both freehold and leasehold properties here, Generally, the residential properties in Tanjong Rhu and Marine Parade are 99 years leasehold (except for a few like Waterside and Parkshore in Tg Rhu which has the freehold status).

 Properties in Meyer Road, Amber Road, Katong, Joo Chiat and East Coast are generally freehold (except The Shore where the developer, Far East has decided to sell the property at 103 years leasehold instead of freehold).

 Meyer Road and Amber Road Areas

-However, if you make a trip down, you will notice these two neighborhoods give off totally different vibes, appealing to different groups of people.
+However, if you make a trip down, you will notice these two neighbourhoods give off totally different vibes, appealing to different groups of people.